irfu/irfu-matlab/mission/solar_orbiter/bicas/readme.txt

     including the required CLI parameters that every mode requires albeit not very clearly.
 (Defined by the RCS ICD.)
 SWM, S/W mode
-    A "S/W mode" defines a set of required input CDF files and a set of output CDF files derived from the input files.
+    (1) A "S/W mode" defines a set of required input CDF files and a set of output CDF files derived from the input files.
 BICAS can execute only one such mode on each run.
 Executing such modes is the primary purpose of an RCS.
 (Defined by the RCS ICD.)
+    (2) Class bicas.swm.SoftwareMode.
+SWML
+    Class bicas.swm.SoftwareModeList.
 TBW
     To Bash Wrapper.
 TF